What’s the deal with the East Village?

 Stuyvesant Cove is lovely waterfront green space on the other side of the FDR just north of 14th St. You can also hop on the NYC ferry from a ferry stop there.

 Lay out, picnic or play tennis at East River Park.

 Peruse the book selection at Book Club, Strand or East Village Books or Pick up some spell books and magic candles at Enchantments, Inc.

 Fourth Arts Block is a great resource for all the theatrical and arts offerings in the neighborhood at the moment or check out the Barnes Foundation's programming both in person and online.

-Pick up some amazing and unique herbal teas from Tea Drunk.
+Pick up some authentic teas that are sourced directly from China from Tea Drunk.

 Nearest subway stations